Water & Sewer

 Flush your pipes before drinking: The more time water has been sitting in your home’s pipes, the more lead it may contain.

-Anytime the water in a particular faucet water until it becomes as cold as it will get.
+Anytime water in a particular faucet sits for a period of time, flush the water through before consuming water from that faucet.
 This could take as little as five to thirty seconds if there has been recent heavy water use such as showering or toilet flushing.
 Otherwise, it could take two minutes or longer.
 Your water utility will inform you if longer flushing times are needed to respond to local conditions.

 Only use cold water for eating and drinking: Use only water from the cold-water tap for drinking, cooking, and especially for making baby formula.
 Hot water is likely to contain higher levels of lead.
 Run cold water until it becomes cold as it can get. *Note that boiling water will NOT get rid of lead contamination.*